pasmavie/dreams-jekyll/about.markdown

 permalink: /about/
 ---

-June 2020 - Just tryin to motivate you all to dream and follow your dreams, Gio.
+June 2020 - Just trying to motivate you all to dream and follow your dreams, Gio.

-Recycle a T-shirt by printing one of my designs.
+Recycle a T-shirt by printing one of my drawings.

-Oh, I also like sailing, martial arts, bets and animals.
+Oh, I also like gambling, sailing, martial arts and animals.

 ```
 A man's dream,
 Never ends!